 13. Hugh Dallas

 Hugh Dallas MBE is always on the Scottish referees list with many contributions in the process of holding the whistle.
-He is a Scottish former football official who was born on October 26, 1957.
+Dallas is a Scottish former football official who was born on October 26, 1957.
 He served as a fourth official at the 2002 FIFA World Cup Final.
-He officiated at two FIFA World Cup events, in 1998 and 2002.
+Hugh Dallas officiated at two FIFA World Cup events, in 1998 and 2002.
 Dallas also served as a referee for various UEFA Champions League games, the 1999 UEFA Cup Final, and the 1996 Olympic Games.

 At the conclusion of the 2004–05 Scottish football season, Dallas announced his resignation as a match referee, one year before the legal retirement age.
 The Scottish Premier League then hired him as a referee observer, and he was made a member of the UEFA Referees’ Committee.